 Since stand-alone reputation insurance is often cost-prohibitive for small businesses, most rely on the crisis management coverage set out in their business policies, said Michael Perry, vice president of property and casualty at CBIZ.

-According to Loughlin, small business owners considering augmenting their standard policy with one that provides more crisis management or cyber liability coverage should ask themselves a few questions to gauge how significant a risk they'd be taking without it:
+According to Loughlin, small business owners interested in augmenting their standard policy with one that provides better crisis management or cyber liability coverage should ask themselves a few questions to gauge how significant a risk they’d be taking without it:

 - How many sensitive records do you retain?